The Healthcare IT Challenge: Compliance Without Compromising Care

 CEO & Chief AI Architect at EPC Group

-With 28+ years of experience in enterprise technology consulting and as a Microsoft Press bestselling author, Errin leads EPC Group's healthcare IT and digital transformation practices for health systems nationwide.
+Errin has 29 years of experience in enterprise technology consulting.
+He is also a bestselling author with Microsoft Press.
+Errin leads EPC Group's healthcare IT and digital transformation practices for health systems across the country.